(VERSION FRANÇAISE SUIT)

 McGill now prepares to face Montreal (4-1) on Oct.
 4 in a 2 p.m. kickoff at Stade CEPSUM.
 The Carabins crushed Concordia 52-2 in the RSEQ conference's other game this weekend.
 The Vert et Or have a bye week before visiting the Carabins on Oct.
 10.

 REDBIRDS RAP: McGill lost left offensive guard Zach Aboud again to injury on just the fourth offensive play from scrimmage.
 The veteran had returned to the lineup two games ago after suffering a lower-body injury early in the preseason contest against Toronto...
-On defence, linebacker Philippe Bouthot led McGill with eight total tackles and a sack, while Frederic Beneteau added a sack and forced fumble.
+On defence, linebacker Philippe Bouthot led McGill with three solos and five assisted tackles, including a QB sack, while Frederic Beneteau added two solos, a sack and a forced fumble.
 Domenico Piazza and Antonio Gioffre each recovered fumbles to keep McGill within reach late.
 The Redbirds produced two sacks, forced two fumbles and came up with a pair of recoveries, but Sherbrooke avoided turnovers of their own.

 BOXSCORE